leonstel/leonstel.github.io/blogs/scrape_the_web1.md

-# Scraping the Web - Taking a Bet
+# Scrape the Web - Taking a Bet

 <img src="../assets/scrape_the_web/horse_racing.jpg" />